 Perfect behavior is the result of perfect intentions.
 If you intend no harm, and your every thought and feeling is constructive, you are at peace.
 If you feel enmity, resentment, or anger, you carry the seeds of war.

-Some people, usually those in positions of some responsibility, are able to suspend their sense of outrage or hurt feelings when verbally attacked.
+Some people, usually those in positions of some responsibility, are able to suspend their sense of outrage or hurt feelings when they are verbally attacked.
 We know that anybody can suppress horrible experiences; but this particular suspension or postponement of negative feelings is not accompanied by forgetting.
 The issues raised by these attacks are addressed rationally and correctly when they happen.
 Those feelings of being unjustly criticized, for example, are sorted out at a later time - or not at all if the social interaction resolves a conflict.
 This seems to show that we all have a switch that we can learn to use, as some have - a switch that suspends combative feelings without losing information or forsaking one's values.

-In the interaction between business and politics, corruption would be greatly diminished if the wellbeing and happiness of every living person were the overriding motive of all concerned.
 Self-serving decisions become very much less likely wherever matters affecting a large population are not decided by a very small group.
 This is because few are severely desirous of power, while these are precisely the people who tend to obtain it.

 Thinking vividly and frequently about your future self, and taking opportunities to act more consistent with this desired future self, will produce any change in yourself that you are thinking about - usually within two years.
 Being on the wrong side of things is not permanent unless you want it to be.